Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: The infinitary λ lambda -calculus

 One can notice that this definition is dependent on the notion of \emph{depth}.
 Indeed, the authors defined eight variants of $\linf{}$, each one of them using a different notion of depth of (an occurrence of) a subterm $N$ in a term $M$:

 where $a,b,c\in\{0,1\}$.
-This gives rise to eight spaces $\linf{abc}$, where $\linf{000}$ is the set of finite λ-terms $\Lambda$ and $\linf{111}$ contains all infinitary λ-terms (note that \emph{infinitary} terms are not necessarily \emph{infinite}, since all finite terms also belong to the spaces defined).
+This gives rise to eight spaces $\linf{abc}$, where $\linf{000}$ is the set of finite λ-terms $\Lambda$ and $\linf{111}$ contains all infinitary λ-terms (notice that \emph{infinitary} terms are not necessarily \emph{infinite}, since all finite terms also belong to the spaces defined).
 The depth of all infinite branches in a term of $\linf{abc}$ must go to infinity, that is to say such a branch must cross infinitely often a node increasing the depth.
 In particular, for the $\linf{001}$ version we are interested in, the only infinite branches allowed are those crossing infinitely often the right side of an application.
-In \cref{linf:fig:001oupas}, the left term is in $\linf{001}$ whereas the right one is not.
+In \cref{linf:fig:001oupas}, the left term is in $\linf{001}$ whereas the right one is not (notice that in the former term, the infinite branch also crosses infinitely many lambdas; this is \emph{not} forbidden, provided this infinite branch crosses infinitely many right sides of applications).

-All versions enjoy weak normalisation, provided one identifies all \enquote{0-active} terms (\emph{i.e.} those terms such that every reduct contains a redex at depth~0, also called \enquote{root-active}) with a single constant~$\bot$.
-For instance, in $\linf{000}$, this means identifying all non normalisable terms; and in $\linf{001}$ this means identifying all non head-normalisable terms.
+All versions enjoy weak normalisation, provided one identifies all \enquote{0-active} terms (\emph{i.e.} those terms such that every reduct contains a redex at depth~0) with a single constant~$\bot$.
+For instance, in $\linf{000}$, this means identifying all non normalising terms; and in $\linf{001}$ this means identifying all non head-normalising terms.
 With this extended reduction, only three versions enjoy confluence, and thus unicity of normal forms: $\linf{001}$, $\linf{101}$ and $\linf{111}$.
-Their respective normal forms are three already known notions of infinite expansions of a term, namely Böhm trees \autocite[§~2.1.13]{Barendregt84}, Lévy-Longo trees \autocite{Longo83} and Berarducci trees \autocite{Berarducci96}.
+Their respective normal forms are three already known notions of infinite expansions of a term, namely Böhm trees \autocites{Barendregt77}[§~2.1.13]{Barendregt84}, Lévy-Longo trees \autocite{Levy75,Longo83,Ong88} and Berarducci trees \autocite{Berarducci96}.
 The two latter equate less terms than the unsolvable ones, and thus provide a more fine-grained description of the computational behaviour of λ-terms.

 As an alternative, the infinitary λ-calculus can be seen as the \enquote{coinductive version} of the λ-calculus.
 If the set $\Lambda$ of the λ-terms is built inductively on the signature: